natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

     In [17]: match[2]
     Out[17]: '10.0.12.1'

-Method groups() is used to display all substrings that correspond to the specified groups:
+Method groups() is used to display all substrings that correspond to specified groups:

 .. code:: python